-Thrifty Traveler Premium costs about $6 a month or $45 a year, and it’s not hyperbole to say you’d gain that back and much more in just one booking.
+Whether you choose Thrifty Traveler’s Premium or Premium+ service, it’s not hyperbole to say you’d gain that back your annual cost in just one booking.
 If you’re hoping to fly in the next few months, I’d recommend trying it for at least a month, and you’ll probably be hooked.

 Special for readers of clarknorton.com: enter the promo code CLARK10 for $10 off your first year of Thrifty Traveler Premium!

 Additional Note: Remember to get vaccinated if you want to travel to the EU and many other destinations this year.